 Cast: Ian McCulloch, Alexandra Delli Colli, Sherry Buchanan

 Body parts go missing in a New York hospital.
-It quickly turns out that Moluccan cannibals are terrorising the country.
+It quickly turns out that Moluccan cannibals are terrorizing the country.
 An expedition leaves for the Muluccan island Kito to investigate the case.
 Over there, they stumble upon a cannibalistic tribe and a bloodthirsty doctor that experiments with reviving the dead.
 So begins a terrible struggle for survival.
-Although the story isn’t really carried in a convincing way, one can see why this is a favourite among fantastic film lovers.
-It certainly contains enough gory action, suspense and beautiful locations to forgive it it’s clumsy mise-en-scène and not too great acting.
+Although the story isn’t really carried in a convincing way, one can see why this is a favorite among fantastic film lovers.
+It certainly contains enough gory action, suspense and beautiful locations to forgive it its clumsy mise-en-scène and not too great acting.
 If this is your thing, you should certainly check it out.

 Directed by: Rubén Galindo, Jaime Jiménez Pons

 Cast: Santo, Rodolfo de Anda, Gloria Mayo, Jorge Russek